selcant/selcanaydin/content/authors/admin/_index.md

 - Visitors
 ---

-Hi!
-I am Selcan Aydin.
-I was born and raised in Istanbul, Turkey.
-Graduated from Sabanci University with a Biological Sciences and Bioengineering major and a Mathematical Sciences minor in 2009.
-Then, I moved to Heidelberg, Germany to get my master's degree in Systems Biology and graduated in 2011.
-Concurrently I received the prestigious Fulbright Ph.D.
-Award and got accepted at Duke University Biology Ph.D. program.
-I worked with Drs.
-Nicolas Buchler and Paul Magwene at Duke, studying the impacts of genetic variation on cellular phenotypes in budding yeast, graduated in 2017.
-Currently, I work with Dr. Steve Munger as a postdoctoral associate at The Jackson Laboratory.
-My research interests include quantitative genetics, systems biology, and cell signaling.
-My current research plans focus on defining the role of genetic variation in cell fate decisions with an emphasis on embryonic stem cells and mouse development.
-In addition to science, I am passionate about teaching, mentoring, and science outreach.
-To reach out to novice learners, I got certified as a Software Carpentry and RStudio instructor.
-Outside of the lab, I enjoy time with our puppy Darwin and the outdoors by hiking, snowshoeing, and gardening!
+Hello, I'm Selcan Aydin, currently serving as an Associate Computational Scientist at The Jackson Laboratory.
+Originally from Istanbul, Turkey, I completed my Ph.D. in Biology at Duke University.

+After Duke, I moved to The Jackson Laboratory for a postdoctoral position, where I delved into the fascinating world of embryonic stem cells studying the impact of genetic variation on cellular traits.
+My work now revolves around quantitative genetics and systems biology, particularly focusing on understanding genetic variation in mouse development.

+Outside of work, you'll find me enjoying simple pleasures like spending time with my son, Leo, and our furry friend, Darwin.
+Hiking and gardening keep me grounded amidst the complexities of scientific exploration.